keithamus/tempus-js.com/api/addParser.md

 // This parser expects 3 arguments, 1st is 'object', 2nd and 3rd are mixed
 Tempus.addParser( testerFn, parserFn, 3, 'object' );

-// My parser will never get run for this date, because it has only 1 argument var tempus_object = new Tempus( {} );
+// My parser will never get run for this date: it has only 1 argument var tempus_object = new Tempus( {} );

-// My parser will never get run for this date, because it has only 2 argument var tempus_object = new Tempus( {}, function () {} );
+// My parser will never get run for this date: it has only 2 argument var tempus_object = new Tempus( {}, function () {} );

-// My parser will never get run for this date, because the 1st argument is not an 'object' var tempus_object = new Tempus( 'String', {}, function () {} );
+// My parser will never get run for this date: 1st argument is not an 'object' var tempus_object = new Tempus( 'String', {}, function () {} );

-// My parser WILL run for this date - all three arguments, and the 1st is 'object' var tempus_object = new Tempus( {}, function () {}, 2 );
+// My parser WILL run for this date: all three arguments, and the 1st is 'object' var tempus_object = new Tempus( {}, function () {}, 2 );

 // My parser will ALSO run for this date, as there is no strictness on max length